Vinco Mechanical

 03Mitsubishi or Daikin for a NYC mini-split: which costs more?

 Both are top tier and price within 5 to 10 percent of each other on most NYC installs.
-Mitsubishi M-Series (especially Hyper-Heat H2i for cold-climate) carries the largest trained NYC tech network and Diamond Elite contractor pricing.
+Mitsubishi M-Series (especially Hyper-Heat H2i for cold-climate) carries the largest trained NYC tech network.
 Daikin Aurora matches Hyper-Heat cold-climate performance and runs competitive on 3+ head multi-zone installs.
 LG (Art Cool, LR, LS) and Fujitsu (Halcyon) sit 10 to 20 percent below top tier and are the value alternative when budget is tight.
 Full brand comparison at /mitsubishi-vs-daikin-nyc.

 04What is the best time to install a mini-split in NYC?